Terraforming-Planet/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
+EN

+---

+Good morning,

+I hereby request the preparation of a comprehensive agreement (and any related clauses, if necessary) governing the licensing of my patents, technologies, and know-how, taking into account the following non-negotiable and permanent assumptions, which must be explicitly and unambiguously included in the legal documentation.

+---

+“Terraforming Planet” Foundation

+I plan to establish a foundation under the name “Terraforming Planet.”

+I have made a conscious, well-considered, and irreversible decision that 50% of all revenues generated from licensing agreements concerning my patents, technologies, and know-how shall be permanently, obligatorily, and automatically allocated to the activities of this foundation.

+This is not a symbolic, marketing, or image-related gesture.
+It is a fundamental value-based choice intended to constitute a permanent pillar of the entire legal structure of the project.

+I request that the licensing agreements be constructed in such a way that:

+the obligation to transfer 50% of revenues to the foundation is embedded directly into the settlement and accounting mechanism,

+the provision is irrevocable, inviolable, and resistant to ownership, corporate, or personal changes,

+there is no possibility of circumventing this mechanism in the future.

+---

+Primary Objective of the Foundation

+The most important objectives of the foundation are:

+social security,

+ensuring dignified living conditions for people and animals,

+creating real, practical engineering systems capable of:

+providing water to the thirsty,

+feeding the hungry,

+ensuring access to clean water,

+restoring vegetation and fertile soil,

+facilitating daily human functioning in extreme environmental and social conditions.

+The foundation is intended to operate practically and physically in the field, not solely through reports, conferences, or declarative actions.

+---

+Machines Working for the Common Good

+The key tools for achieving the foundation’s goals will be machines powered by renewable energy, particularly solar energy, operating under the principle of technological volunteerism:

+without fuel costs,

+without dependence on energy markets,

+without economic pressure.

+It is assumed that the following will be used, among others:

+manned and unmanned vehicles, remotely controlled or AI-driven,

+excavators and heavy machinery,

+work and transport vehicles,

+specialized machines,

+boats and watercraft,

+all covered with active photovoltaic elements (bodywork, wheels, upholstery, mirrors, lamps, and other usable surfaces), so that the energy required for operation is sourced directly from the sun.

+---

+Social and Environmental Justification

+Deficiencies in resources such as:

+drinking water,

+fertile soil,

+vegetation,

+a clean environment,

+as well as systemic inequalities, are among the main causes of wars, migration, poverty, and social destabilization.

+The foundation’s objective is to address the root causes of problems, not merely their consequences.

+---

+Scope of Environmental Activities

+The foundation’s activities will include, among others:

+cleaning seas and oceans,

+reclamation of rivers, estuaries, deltas, tributaries, and riverbeds,

+restoration of the natural water cycle.

+Particular emphasis will be placed on:

+deserts (e.g. the Sahara, Australia, Saudi Arabia),

+semi-desert areas (e.g. Texas and other regions of North America),

+other threatened areas of the planet.

+---

+Large-Scale Landscape Engineering

+The foundation plans to implement projects involving:

+the creation of valleys, mountain ranges, and artificial landforms, planting trees, and creating rivers,

+shaping mountainous and valley structures that generate shade,

+reducing ground and air temperatures,

+retaining moisture and supporting water vapor condensation,

+gradual restoration of rainfall, vegetation, and soil.

+These structures are also intended to serve protective functions:

+limiting the effects of tornadoes,

+reducing the force of atmospheric shock waves,

+mitigating the effects of tsunamis,

+stabilizing areas threatened by erosion and seismic activity.

+A long-term effect is also expected to be an increase in atmospheric oxygen levels.

+---

+Independence from Politics

+The foundation is to operate beyond political and sectoral divisions, based on:

+technology,

+engineering,

+science,

+long-term, responsible thinking.

+---

+Conscious Financial Decision

+I am aware that embedding the obligation to allocate 50% of revenues to the foundation reduces the market valuation of the technology.

+I fully accept this.
+I choose real impact over maximum valuation.

+---

+Foundation Research Projects

+The foundation will also conduct research projects, including:

+research into closed, self-sufficient “mini-planets,”

+use of extraterrestrial materials (meteorites, space debris, lunar and Martian regolith),

+research into long-term preservation of the human body after death,

+theoretical and experimental research into the possibility of restoring physical-biological functions in deceased individuals — without declaring effectiveness, solely as scientific research directions.

+---

+Durability of the Mechanism After My Death

+I request clear and permanent provisions stating that:

+after my death, the foundation is obligated to continue the plan I have provided,

+50% of licensing revenues always go to the foundation,

+the remaining 50% goes to shareholders and my family, including future generations,

+this mechanism is immutable, inviolable, and permanent.

+---

+Disposition Concerning My Body (Last Will)

+My last will includes:

+drying of the body for 1 month at a temperature of 36°C,

+placement, after complete removal of water, in a vacuum vessel with oxygen removed and maintained in a vacuum state,

+a quartz vessel with a minimum wall thickness of 2 cm,

+body and lid fused together (not glued),

+full isolation from moisture,

+complete halt of biological decomposition.

+The vessel is to be submerged in the Baltic Sea, anchored, not in a cemetery, at a distance of:

+minimum 30 km,

+maximum 123 km

+from the center of Gdańsk, in a northern direction.

+I also consent to visits by tourists and to the possibility of being restored to life in the future, should humanity develop such technologies, so that I may continue to act for the development and survival of humankind.

+---

+Request for Guidance

+Please advise:

+which elements should be included directly in the licensing agreement,

+which should be included in separate documents (e.g. foundation charter, will, trust fund),

+and what legal safeguards you recommend to ensure the entire structure is resistant to future systemic changes.

+Precision, durability, and the absence of legal loopholes are of utmost importance to me.

+---

+Yours sincerely,
+Sebastian

+---

+Terraforming Planet

+Terraforming Planet is a key project aimed not only at environmental protection but also at preparing our planet and other celestial bodies for the long-term survival of humanity.
+This project is highly important and future-oriented, as its objectives include restoring Earth’s water ecosystems and transforming other planets so they can support human life.
+Terraforming requires advanced technology, an interdisciplinary approach, and international cooperation, making it a project of enormous potential and significance for the future of our civilization.

+---

+Goals and Tasks of Terraforming Planet

+Restoration of the condition and levels of estuaries and deltas in lakes, rivers, and seas in Poland and worldwide

+The project focuses on identifying problems related to pollution, degradation, and water resource management.
+The goal is to restore the natural state of water bodies and support aquatic biodiversity.

+Creation of new mountain valleys and shaping new planets

+Terraforming Planet plans to utilize natural geological processes such as erosion, sedimentation, and seismic activity to model mountainous surfaces and valleys on new planets.
+The objective is to create stable, sustainable ecosystems capable of supporting human life.

+Use of meteors as resources for terraforming

+The project explores the potential of meteors as construction materials for transforming planetary atmospheres and surfaces.
+The use of nutrient-rich cosmic materials may become a key element in converting celestial bodies into habitable environments.

+---

+Significance for the Future

+Terraforming Planet is not only a technical engineering achievement but also a moral obligation to future generations.
+The project responds to challenges related to climate change, environmental pollution, and population growth.
+By developing terraforming technologies, we can secure our future, enabling humanity to survive and thrive in space.
+It is also a step toward greater independence from Earth’s resources, which may prove invaluable in the context of future challenges related to space exploration and the colonization of other planets.

+---

+Hi there 👋